monistode/ISA-docs/RISC_stack.md

 `load [mem]` (old assembler's `load $mem`) - `100000`

 Push a value onto the register stack.
 Value source:

-- no arguments - pop the value at `[tos]` and use it as the address
+- no arguments - pop an address from the register stack and use it as the address
 - `%FR` - the flag register itself
 - `[mem]` - from the memory location at `[mem]`